mehrdadeahady/Utility/README.md

 *Utility* is a unified, extensible dashboard built with *Next.js* and *React*.
 It provides a single interface for interacting with multiple standalone microservices located inside the `/MicroserviceModules` directory.
-Each microservice is a complete project (Node.js, Python, REST, gRPC, WebSocket, etc.), and the dashboard orchestrates them through a modern, responsive UI.
+Each microservice is a complete project (Node.js, Python, REST, gRPC, WebSocket, Service Bus, etc.), and the dashboard orchestrates them through a modern, responsive UI.

 ---